by Vladimir Simović

 About the author:

-Vladimir Simović is a sociologist and activist.
-He is a member of the Center for Politics of Emancipation (CPE), Belgrade, an organisation which is part of the radical left coalition Left Summit of Serbia.
+He is a member of the Center for Politics of Emancipation (CPE), Belgrade, and a member of the Left Summit of Serbia.